 Chill & Relax

 The local reputation for health and wellness is well deserved.
 Multiple yoga studios and a meditation centre invite you to find your inner zen.
-Pamper yourself with spa and beauty services at over a dozen providers in Nelson alone, including Mountain Waters Spa, Aura Spa and Salon, and Santosha Spa.
+Pamper yourself with spa and beauty services at over a dozen providers in Nelson alone, including Aura Spa and Salon.

 Practice your finest forest bathing in Balfour's Old Growth Forest, on Kaslo’s tranquil River Trail, in the forested trails at Davis Creek, or in quiet Pilot Bay Provincial Park.
 Chill with your favourite book or just let the sun bathe you at the beach - Nelson’s Rotary Lakeside Park, Kaslo Bay Park, Lockhart Beach Provincial Park, or Kokanee Creek Provincial Park make for prime spots.
-A leisurely paddle on Kootenay Lake provides unbeatable 360 mountain views and the perfect way to cool off on lazy summer days.
-Our knowledgeable locals and environment are prime for experiential tourism at places such as Between a Lake and High Place.
+Warm up with a soak at Ainsworth Hot Springs or cool down with a leisurely paddle on Kootenay Lake with unbeatable 360 mountain views.

 Relax around Town